tenox7/wrp/README.md

 ### Will you support http proxy mode in future?

-Some efforts are under way but it's very [difficult](https://en.wikipedia.org/wiki/HTTP_tunnel#HTTP_CONNECT_method) to do it correctly and the priority is rather low.
+Some efforts (ssl strip) are under way but it's very [difficult](https://en.wikipedia.org/wiki/HTTP_tunnel#HTTP_CONNECT_method) to do it correctly and the priority is rather low.

 ## History